PADAR-Tech-X/Django-REST/README.md

 ---
-- A simple django app that uses the Django REST framework to work with APIs
+- A simple django application that implements the Django REST framework to work with APIs